What are some of the most common TBI side effects?

-These TBI side effects are much more difficult to overcome than acute side effects, and can last for the rest of a person’s life.
-However, that does not mean they are impossible to treat.
+These TBI side effects are much more challenging to overcome and can last the rest of a person’s life.
+However, that doesn’t make them impossible to treat.

 Below is a list of the most common long-term side effects of TBI.

 7. Seizures and Epilepsy